-Dairy Free Fermentation: How to Ferment Without WheyUpdated: January 25, 2018 Fermented Foods, Natural Remedies
+Dairy Free Fermentation: How to Ferment Without WheyUpdated: April 03, 2018 Healthy Living, Natural Remedies

 You may have noticed that many traditional fermentation recipes recommend raw whey as the probiotic starter culture.
 This provides the beneficial bacterial medium necessary to kick start the fermentation process.
 Within a few days, this synergistic mix creates a plethora of additional enzymes and boosted vitamin content.
 Simple raw foods transform into super raw foods.